 Is Atheist Money Too Controversial for the American Cancer Society?

-I'll say this clearly, right up front: The American Cancer Society did not explicitly reject a massive donation offer from a non-theistic organization on the basis of it being a non-theistic organization.
+I realize this is harsh.
+I want to be fair here, and I want to be clear.
+So I will say it again: The American Cancer Society did not explicitly reject a massive donation offer from a non-theistic organization, on the basis of them being a non-theistic organization.